rohit5roy/rohit5roy/README.md

 </picture>
 </div>

 A **_Result-Driven Software Engineer_** with over 12 years of experience specializing in the design and delivery of high-performance, distributed enterprise systems.
-I champion a results-focused development approach, leveraging AI and modern engineering practices to **_transform complex business problems into tangible, high-value solutions_**.
+I champion a results-driven development approach, leveraging AI and modern engineering practices to **_transform complex business problems into tangible, high-value solutions_**.

 **Core Competencies**: